Bad Blood (The X-Files): Plot

-One night, Fox Mulder (David Duchovny) kills a young man whom he believes to be a vampire, but who has pointed dentures instead of actual fangs.
+One night, Fox Mulder (David Duchovny) kills a young man whom he believes to be a vampire, but who it turns out is wearing fake fangs.
 Afterwards, he and his FBI partner, Special Agent Dana Scully (Gillian Anderson) must report to Assistant Director Walter Skinner (Mitch Pileggi).
 Before they do so, they attempt to get their stories straight.

 Scully tells her version of the story in a flashback to the previous day.
 She arrives at work and Mulder tells her about a murder in Texas, which he believes to be the work of vampires.
 In her telling, Mulder is exuberant, insensitive, and irritating, while she is calm and mindful.
 The agents travel to the small town of Chaney, Texas, where they meet Sheriff Hartwell (Luke Wilson), whom Scully finds very charming.
 Mulder and Hartwell leave to investigate further while Scully autopsies the body.
 She discovers that the victim, whose last meal had been pizza, was incapacitated with chloral hydrate.
 She returns to the motel room and orders a pizza, but Mulder soon appears and sends her back to autopsy another body.
 She leaves him just as her food is delivered.
 When she finds that the second victim had also ingested chloral hydrate in a pizza, she realizes Mulder is in danger and returns to the motel room.
 She finds him about to be attacked by the pizza delivery boy, Ronnie Strickland (Patrick Renna).
 She shoots at Ronnie, who runs off into the woods.
 When she catches up to him, Mulder has gotten there first and hammered a stake into Ronnie's heart.